Marker Logo

 this page online

 N, 82° 27.301′ W. Marker is in Venice, Florida, in Sarasota County.
-Marker is on Venice Avenue.
+It is on Venice Avenue.
 Touch for map.
 Marker is at or near this postal address: 631 Venice Avenue, Venice FL 34285, United States of America.
 Touch for directions.

 1926 Article From "Venice News" Marker image.
 Click for full size.

-Photographed By Dale K. Benington, July 6, 2010
+Photographed by Dale K. Benington, July 6, 2010

 2. 1926 Article From "Venice News" Marker